cTemplar Reviews& Product Details

 ProtonMail is perhaps the most serious contender for the title of the best private email.
-Then, of course, there are the Calendar and Drive functions; encryption, of course.
-However, ProtonMail has been compelled to hand over private user data in the past.
+But, then, there are the Calendar and Drive functions, encryption, of course.

 cTemplar vs. Tutanota

-A German-based e-mail provider, Tutanota provides encrypted e-mails, calendars, and notes.
+A German-based email provider, Tutanota provides encrypted emails, calendars, and notes.
 The code is open-source, and there is a free plan.
 Business plans are available too.
 One gimmick of Tutanota is that it’s powered by renewable energy.
-There’s the option to send a password-protected message, just like cTemplar has.
+So there’s the option to send a password-protected message like cTemplar.
 The mailbox has no ads.
 The design is like Gmail, which eases you into Tutanota, but it’s quite fiddly and requires a lot of mouse clicks for the simplest actions.

 cTemplar Review Conclusions

 There is a definite need to have more diverse communication methods.
-Whether you end up using smoke signals, Morse code, or yodeling, you’ll have more success transmitting your message than through cTemplar.
-The e-mail composer felt janky.
+Whether you use smoke signals, Morse code, or yodeling, you’ll have more success transmitting your message than through cTemplar.
+The email composer felt janky.
 The most basic features did work as expected, but the advanced functions were a dice roll.

 These could be teething problems, of course.
-It was stellar when the encryption did work, showing why governments worldwide fear and loathe personal encryption. cTemplar’s effort is evident, and it could become a serious player in the privacy-oriented communication industry.
-I don’t think that will happen until there’s a huge scandal that somehow jeopardizes US-based tech giants, which is possible.
+However, it was stellar when the encryption did work, showing why governments worldwide fear and loathe personal encryption. cTemplar’s effort is evident and could become a serious player in the privacy-oriented communication industry.
+I don’t think that will happen until a huge scandal jeopardizes US-based tech giants, which is possible.
 Now that I think about it, I am glad to have made a cTemplar account.